Jack Cornwell

+Biography

 Early life

 John "Jack" Travers Cornwell was born as the third child of a working-class family at Clyde Place, Leyton, Essex (now in Greater London).
 His parents were Eli and Lily Cornwell; he had a sister and three brothers, as well as two half-siblings from his father's previous marriage.
 The family later moved to Alverstone Road, East Ham.
-He left Walton Road School at the standard age of 14, but was in the Boy Scouts.
-At the outbreak of the First World War, ex-soldier Eli Cornwell volunteered for service and was fighting in France under Lord Kitchener.
-His older brother Arthur also served in an infantry regiment on the Western Front.
+He left Walton Road School at the standard age of 14.
+At the outbreak of the First World War, his father, an ex-soldier, volunteered for service and fought in France.
+His older brother Arthur also served as an infantryman on the Western Front.

 In October 1915, Jack Cornwell gave up his job as a delivery boy and enlisted in the Royal Navy without his father's permission.
 He had references from his headmaster and employer.
-He carried out his basic training at HMS Vivid Keyham Naval Barracks in Plymouth, and received further training as a Sight Setter or Gun Layer and became Boy Seaman First Class.
-On Easter Monday 1916, Cornwell left for Rosyth, Scotland, to join his assignment in the navy.
-He was assigned to HMS Chester.
+He carried out his basic training at HMS Vivid Keyham Naval Barracks in Plymouth.
+He received further training as a Sight Setter or Gun Layer and became a Boy Seaman 1st Class.
+On Easter Monday 1916, Cornwell left for Rosyth, Scotland, to join HMS Chester.